Start, Stop, or Grow: A Master Class on Academic Program Evaluation and Management

 Did you know that it is now possible to predict the number of students in a new program and its likely revenue, cost, and margin?
 With this information, you can gauge if a program has reached its full market potential or has room to grow.
 Understanding the future of higher education and program evaluation tools and techniques is necessary, now more than ever, to stay one step ahead.
 That is why our fourth and final Master Class session in the series touches on the implications of emerging artificial intelligence platforms like ChatGPT.

 For complete program evaluation, institutions need to focus on program evaluation processes, people, and management.
-Importantly, program evaluation is not data-driven; it is data-informed and relies on the institutional knowledge of faculty, administrators, and institutional researchers to determine what programs to stop, start, sustain, or grow.
+Importantly, program evaluation is not data-informed; it is data-informed and relies on the institutional knowledge of faculty, administrators, and institutional researchers to determine what programs to stop, start, sustain, or grow.
 Effective program evaluation ensures that your program portfolio is up and running and stays lean, strong, flexible, and ready for the competition.
 Next time someone asks if you know where your program evaluation system is, there will be no panic involved.

 Robert Atkins

-CEO AND FOUNDER OF GRAY ASSOCIATES
+CEO AND FOUNDER OF GRAY DECISION INTELLIGENCE

-Bob led Gray’s entry into the education industry and the development of Gray’s proprietary industry databases and service offerings.
-He has worked directly with many of Gray’s education clients, consulting with CEOs and CMOs on business strategy, pricing, location selection, curricular efficiency, and program strategy.
+Bob led Gray DI’s entry into the education industry and the development of Gray DI’s proprietary industry databases and service offerings.
+He has worked directly with many of Gray DI’s education clients, consulting with CEOs and CMOs on business strategy, pricing, location selection, curricular efficiency, and program strategy.

 Related Posts